Military Families United Partners with The Art Institutes To Provide Scholarships to Spouses of All Armed Forces Members

-The Illinois Institute of Art — Schaumburg has a proud tradition and strong record of serving our nation’s veterans and their families, and is uniquely suited to serve the needs of members of our nation’s military by offering a broad array of educational programs that provide active duty service members, reservists, veterans, military spouses and families the quality, flexibility and convenience they seek.
+The Art Institute of Fort Worth has a proud tradition and strong record of serving our nation’s veterans and their families, and is uniquely suited to serve the needs of members of our nation’s military by offering a broad array of educational programs that provide active duty service members, reservists, veterans, military spouses and families the quality, flexibility and convenience they seek.

-“We appreciate the service these men and women give to our country and we are dedicated to providing an education that will help them get started on the path to a creative career,” said David Ray, president of The Illinois Institute of Art — Schaumburg.
+“We appreciate the service these men and women give to our country and we are dedicated to providing an education that will help them get started on the path to a creative career,” said Timothy Eatman, dean of academic affairs at The Art Institute of Fort Worth.
 “As members of the military, they are helping to create a brighter tomorrow for the rest of us.
-At The Illinois Institute of Art — Schaumburg we want to help military personnel, veterans and spouses create tomorrow in the next phase of their careers.”
+At The Art Institute of Fort Worth, we want to help military personnel, veterans and spouses create tomorrow in the next phase of their careers.”

 To learn more about The Art Institutes schools visit www.artinstitutes.edu.